quark1482/sas/README.md

 -------

 According to the installation process, an Edge Function is created and then set up to be
-<br>invoked by a Webhook, every time a new record is created in our specifically designed table.
+<br>invoked by a Webhook, every time a new record is inserted in our specifically designed table.

 As explained before, the only requirement in the "insert form" is filling up the field "id",
 <br>since the others will be automatically scraped from airbnb.